RConsortium/censusguide/draft.md

 This document aims to help R programmers with these common problems.
 It is intended to be an overview that helps jump start your analysis; it is not intended to cover every dataset, or every package, which is available.

-## What Data is Available?
+This Guide is written in 3 parts:

+1. About the Census Bureau
+2. Existing R packages on CRAN for working with Census Data
+3. Resources for Learning More

+## About the Census Bureau

+### Demographic Data

 The Census Bureau runs over 100 Censuses, Surveys and Programs.
 You can view the full list [here](https://www.census.gov/programs-surveys/censuses.html).

 When creating this guide, however, we sought to find an objective way to highlight the most commonly requested datasets.
 When looking at API requests, we found that the following five programs account for much more traffic than all other programs.

-1. [Geography](https://www.census.gov/geography.html).
-Geography is central to the work of the Census Bureau, providing the framework for survey design, sample selection, data collection, tabulation, and dissemination.
-The Census Bureau provides free access to its geographic data and products such as the TIGER/Line Shapefiles, KMLs, TIGERweb, cartographic boundary files, geographic relationship files, and reference and thematic maps.

 1. [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs/).
 The ACS regularly gathers information previously contained only in the long form of the decennial census, such as ancestry, educational attainment, income, language proficiency, migration, disability, employment, and housing characteristics.
 These data are used by many public-sector, private-sector, and not-for-profit stakeholders to allocate funding, track shifting demographics, plan for emergencies, and learn about local communities.
 Sent to approximately 295,000 addresses monthly (or 3.5 million per year), it is the largest household survey that the Census Bureau administers.  [[Wikipedia](https://en.wikipedia.org/wiki/American_Community_Survey)]

 2. [Decennial Census of Population and Housing](https://www.census.gov/programs-surveys/decennial-census.html).
 The Decennial Census is what most people think of when they think of "The Census".
 It counts each resident of the country, where they live on April 1, every ten years ending in zero.
-The Constitution mandates the enumeration to determine how to apportion the House of Representatives among the states. [[Census Bureau Website](https://www.census.gov/programs-surveys/decennial-census.html)]
+The Constitution mandates the enumeration to determine how to apportion the House of Representatives among the states.
+The Decennial Census is the largest peacetime mobilization in the US. [[Census Bureau Website](https://www.census.gov/programs-surveys/decennial-census.html)]

 3. [Population Estimates Program](https://www.census.gov/programs-surveys/popest.html).
 Each year, the United States Census Bureau produces and publishes estimates of the population for the nation, states, counties, state/county equivalents, and Puerto Rico.
 We estimate the resident population for each year since the most recent decennial census by using measures of population change.
 The resident population includes all people currently residing in the United States.